CryptoManufaktur-io/optimism-docker/README.md

 `cp default.env .env`, then `nano .env` and adjust values for the right network including sequencer.
 On op-mainnet and op-goerli, set a snapshot.

-Meant to be used with https://github.com/CryptoManufaktur-io/base-docker-environment for traefik and Prometheus remote write; use `ext-network.yml` in that case.
+Meant to be used with [central-proxy-docker](https://github.com/CryptoManufaktur-io/central-proxy-docker) for traefik and Prometheus remote write; use `:ext-network.yml` in `COMPOSE_FILE` inside `.env` in that case.

 If you want the op-geth RPC ports exposed locally, use `op-shared.yml` in `COMPOSE_FILE` inside `.env`.